idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/step04.md

-[Volumetric locking](tensor_mechanics/VolumetricLocking.md) can occur in mechanics simulations of near incompressible materials if the elements (and associated shape functions) cannot accomodate the incompressibility constraint.
+[Volumetric locking](tensor_mechanics/VolumetricLocking.md) can occur in mechanics simulations of near incompressible materials if the elements (and associated shape functions) cannot accommodate the incompressibility constraint.

 > Keep the postprocessing modifications from the previous question, set the
 > [!param](/Materials/ComputeIsotropicElasticityTensor/poissons_ratio) of the